isomerpages/pa-cdcnw/_cohesion/November 2023/North West Brisk Walking Club.md

   <div class="w-100" style="padding: 20px 0px 0px; display: inline-table;">
   <img src="/images/Cohesion/November%202023/pat3%20group.png" style="max-width: 280px; float: left; padding: 0px 20px 5px 0px;">
-  <p style="font-size: 16px; line-height: 26px; padding-top: 0px;"><span style="font-weight: bold; color: #B25694;">As a regular Brisk Walking Club member, my top tips are …   </span> to make it a point to go for your daily or weekly walks.
+  <p style="font-size: 16px; line-height: 26px; padding-top: 0px; margin-top: 0px;"><span style="font-weight: bold; color: #B25694;">As a regular Brisk Walking Club member, my top tips are …   </span> to make it a point to go for your daily or weekly walks.
 When you walk in big group, you’re less likely to skip a walk.
 Group walks also give you a chance to socialise and make new friends.
 Don’t forget to take more photos to capture these fun memories!</p>
   </div>

 </div>